 Once you’ve arrived, make sure to explore the Parish Church of St John Baptist, visit the Elemental Sculpture Park and pop into The Fleece for some of the tastiest grub.

-Once here, make sure to head out onto the music scene and visit Jimmy’s who have some wicked bands playing each weekend.
-For a tasty bite to eat, pop into Umezushi who make the best sushi in the north and gorge at Fazenda Rodizio Bar & Grill which really will give you a good taste of Mancunian life.
+For a tasty bite to eat, pop into Umezushi who makes the best sushi in the north and gorge at Fazenda Rodizio Bar & Grill which really will give you a good taste of Mancunian life.

 For a hip and buzzing hotel, check into the Hotel Gotham, it’s effortlessly cool.